The perfect solution for the solder shy!

 Available in a variety of different options to accommodate most requirements.

-Long shaft potentiometers and long frame toggle switch is for use with Gibson Les Pauls.
-Short shaft potentiometers and right angle toggle switch is for use with SGs.
-Short shaft potentiometers and short frame toggle switch is for use for most other Gibsons and import models.
+Long frame toggle switch is for use with Gibson Les Pauls.
+Right angle toggle switch is for use with SGs.
+Short frame toggle switch is for use for most other Gibsons and import models.